-Availability of Camachile in India:
+Availability of Camachile in India

-They bear fruit from March through May.
+Manila tamarinds bear fruit from February through March, but may continue until May.

-Where to find Manila Tamarind in India:
+Where to find Manila Tamarind in India

-Checking for Ripeness in Manila Tamarind:
+Checking for Ripeness in Manila Tamarind

-Taste of Camachile:
+Taste of Camachile

-Nutritional Value in Manila Tamarind:
+Nutritional Value in Manila Tamarind

 From Purdue University’s horticulture department, the nutritional value of a manila tamarind is, per 100g: